Abdelrahman47-code/-MTC-AIC2-Competition/README.md

 - Model Design: Designed a deep learning architecture tailored for speech recognition tasks, optimizing for both accuracy and efficiency.
 - Training Strategy: Employed early stopping, learning rate reduction, and model checkpointing during training to prevent overfitting and improve performance.
 - Reproducibility: Provided all necessary scripts, configurations, and model checkpoints to ensure reproducibility of results.
+- **arbml/wav2vec2-large-xlsr-53-arabic-egyptian:** Used for Arabic (Egyptian dialect) speech recognition  to supplement and augment the overall system's capabilities.

 ---